mooorex/hibkem/README.md

-Implementation of Hierarchical Identity-Based Encryption
+Implementation of Hierarchical Identity-Based Key-Encapsulation Mechanism
 ========================================================

-This is an implementation in Go of the Hierarchical Identity-Based Encryption system described in the paper "Hierarchical Identity Based Encryption with
-Constant Size Ciphertext" by Boneh, Boyen, and Goh.
+an Hierarchical Identity-Based Key-Encapsulation Mechanism derived from BBG05